cometaj2/huckle/README.rst

 - Support full in memory configuration use to avoid filesystem files in a python library use context

-- Add circleci tests for python library use
+- Add circleci tests for python library use (intput and output streaming)

 Bugs
 ----